 As one would imagine, long term lack of water in desert regions also makes it very difficult for new seeds to germinate.
 Due to this fact, many native plants in this region have the unique ability to reproduce by budding.
 These “buds” are new growths that form from the base of the plant and are essentially clones of the parent plant.
 Many of these budding plants, such as succulents, have become very popular in home ornamental gardens.

 Other plants that live in extreme conditions, such as those that grow in arctic and alpine regions, have developed special adaptations which allow them to thrive as well.
 High winds and cold temperatures make it especially important for these plants to grow with protection.
 In most cases, this means that the plants grow very low to the ground.
-Larger plants, such as evergreens, have thick and full foliage that protects the trunks and stems of tree from wind, snow, and cold.
+Larger plants, such as evergreens, have thick and full foliage that protects the trunks and stems of tree from wind, thunderstorms, frost, snow, and cold.